For many years we shot photography on Canon cameras.

 So, hows it going then?

-There is no doubt that changing from a full DSLR system and all of its bits, to a smaller and lighter mirrorless system is a bit of a shock.
+There is no doubt that changing from a DSLR system to mirrorless system is a bit of a shock.

 The way you think about what your seeing is different, the controls and options are different.

-A big professional DSLR is in reality a fairly simple beast, with a logic to the controls that stretch back to almost the start of photography.
+A big professional DSLR is in reality a fairly simple beast.
+There is a logic to the controls that stretch back to almost the start of photography.

 Whilst many controls are the same, and Fuji have excellent manually adjustable traditional controls for the basic functions of the camera, the myriad of options can be bewildering.